minima-global/minidocs/docs/learn/maxima/maximacontacts.md

 ## Contact Addresses

-Similar to a wallet address used to receive funds on Minima, all users have a Contact Address which can be used to receive messages, over Maxima.
+Similar to a wallet address used to receive funds on Minima, all users have a **contact address** which can be used to receive messages over Maxima.

-Knowing someone’s Maxima Contact Address will enable you to send messages to their node.
 This communication is off-chain and uses peers on the network to ensure the encrypted message reaches the desired node.

-Contact addresses change every 20 minutes, therefore contacts must be added shortly after an address is shared.
+Contact addresses change at random time intervals, therefore contacts must always be added shortly after an address is shared.

 Once a contact is added, a user's [Maxima Location Service host (mls)](#maxima-location-service) manages the connection between a user and their contacts to ensure they remain connected to their latest contact address.